 - Location: Health Services is located on the ground floor of the Sports Center and has its own entrance on the left side of the building.

 Working with Health Services and Hartford HealthCare, our on campus health provider, we have multiple safety precautions in place to keep our community healthy.
 However, if you are concerned you may have COVID-19, we have provided resources and advice if you become ill.

-Effective as of November 14, 2022, masks will no longer be required in University classrooms and performances spaces.
+Masks are no longer required in University classrooms and performances spaces.

 Masks are still required any time a community member has been directed to wear one by Health Services or the COVID-19 Response Team.
 Existing isolation protocols will continue in line with CDC guidance: Anyone testing positive for COVID-19 must isolate for at least five days after symptom onset.
 For days five through 10, masking is still required even once an individual is released from isolation.

 - Wash your hands with soap and water for at least 20 seconds, especially after touching frequently used items or surfaces.

 - If you are in a private setting and do not have on your cloth face covering, remember to always cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
 Throw any used tissues in the trash.
 Immediately wash your hands with soap and water for at least 20 seconds.